Get

 When to Worry About Dog Hiccups

 If your dog’s hiccups recur for a long period of time or begin to occur alongside other concerning signs, it can be a sign of a larger underlying problem.
-If you notice hiccupping happening with any of the signs listed below, we recommend immediately consulting your vet for the next steps.
+If you notice hiccupping happening with any of the signs listed below, we recommend immediately consulting a vet for the next steps.

 You Should Worry About Dog Hiccups When: